tdr2d/ovh_pricelist/README.md

 ### TODO
+- improve select input, prevent closing when unfocus
+- ability to add custom input
+- move up and down line
-BUG frontend with item having 0 values, it defaults to 1.
+- BUG frontend with item having 0 values, it defaults to 1.
-BUG only apply floating precision to unit/price instead of total price
+- BUG only apply floating precision to unit/price instead of total price